Skip to content

 Genes Station Lab

-9-station hands-on lab covering genes, alleles, genotypes, phenotypes, and Punnett squares with input stations (Explore It!, Watch It!, Read It!, Research It!) and output stations (Organize It!, Illustrate It!, Write It!, Assess It!).
+9-station hands-on lab on the function of genes within chromosomes in determining inherited traits.
+Input stations (Explore It!, Watch It!, Read It!, Research It!) and output stations (Organize It!, Illustrate It!, Write It!, Assess It!) walk students through DNA, genes, chromosomes, and how traits pass from parents to offspring.
 Print and digital.
 English and Spanish.

 Student Choice Projects